After emerging from their eggs, cabbage worms instantly start feeding on surrounding plant parts.

 Cabbage worms are the larvae or caterpillars of the small cabbage white butterfly (Pieris rapae) .

 The white or black-tipped pale butterflies are particularly delightful to some gardeners.
 However, they spell danger to vegetable crops and are not so welcome.

-These insects may not cause much trouble.
-However, their larval phase can be very destructive, creating many holes in cabbage leaves and other vegetables.
+These butterflies may not cause much trouble; however, their larval phase can be very destructive, creating many holes in cabbage leaves and other vegetables.

 The larvae, otherwise called cabbage maggots, are hairy velvety green garden worms.
 You’ll also see signs of their dark green, round poop nearby.

 How to Get Rid of Cabbage Worms Naturally

 Below are some natural and organic methods and home remedies to kill or control the critters.